 13. Borrow seeds from a library and plant your own herbs.

 Check your local library to see if they have a take-and-give seed program.
 You can get flower, herb and even vegetable seeds—all they ask is that you bring back seeds from your plants for the next gardeners.

 I haven’t bought basil, mint or rosemary from the store ever since.

 14. Save your bread crusts and turn them into croutons.

 Never throw those bread crusts away.
-Instead, save them up and store them in a sealed bag, and make a batch of croutons.
+Instead, save them up and store them in a sealed bag.
+Make a batch of croutons when you have enough.
 It’ so much cheaper than buying premade ones.
 You can find a recipe here.